About turquoise jewelry

 The name “turquoise” came from the French pierre tourques that translates as a Turkish stone.
 The mineral was first transported to the West through Turkey from mines in the historical Khorasan province of Iran (Persia) and Afghanistan.
 Pre-Columbian Native Americans mined the stone throughout nowadays.
 In all these cultures turquoise was considered as a protective stone for warriors and symbolized the connection to heaven.

-About lapis lazuli jewelry
+About vintage jewelry